IgniteUI/igniteui-docfx/jp/components/card.md

 ## Card

-<p class="highlight">Ignite UI for Angular Card コンポーネントはテキスト、画像、アイコン、およびボタンを表示します。この要素は詳細情報のエントリ ポイントになります。Card を使用してマルチメディア ダッシュボードを作成できます。Card コンポーネントは、Ignite UI for Angular Grid と同じコンポーネントを使用してページングをサポートします。ただし、カスタム コードが必要です。</p>
+<p class="highlight">The Ignite UI for Angular [`IgxCardComponent`]({environment:angularApiUrl}/classes/igxcardcomponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
+Cards can be used to create a multimedia dashboard.
+The Card component supports pagination using the same component as the Ignite UI for Angular Grid, with some custom coding required.</p>
 <div class="divider"></div>

 ### Card デモ